 He transformed from a teen pop idol into a gritty, beloved television detective, proving his staying power across decades of entertainment.

-Donnie Wahlberg's story is a Boston-bred tale of reinvention.
-He first exploded onto the scene as the youngest and most streetwise member of New Kids on the Block, a group that defined late-80s pop hysteria.
-As the boy band era faded, Wahlberg deliberately shed his teen idol image, taking on intense, often troubled character roles in films like 'The Sixth Sense' and 'Band of Brothers.'
-His pivot to television cemented his second act, where for over a decade he has embodied the volatile, big-hearted NYPD detective Danny Reagan on the hit series 'Blue Bloods,' becoming a weekly fixture in American living rooms.
-Off-screen, he is known for his fierce loyalty to his family, his city, and the fans who have followed his journey from the stage to the squad car.
+Donnie Wahlberg, as the youngest member of New Kids on the Block, helped define late-80s pop hysteria.
+When the boy band era faded, he deliberately shed his teen idol image, taking on intense, troubled character roles in films like 'The Sixth Sense' and 'Band of Brothers.'
+His pivot to television brought him to the NYPD detective Danny Reagan on 'Blue Bloods,' a role he has played for over a decade.
+Born in Boston in 1969, Wahlberg became a weekly fixture in American living rooms as the volatile, big-hearted character.
+Off-screen, he shows fierce loyalty to his family, his city, and the fans who have followed his journey from the stage to the squad car.

 1965–1980